/*

 * @param formatName the desired metadata format.

-* @param root an XML DOM Node
+* @param root an XML DOM Node object forming the

 * root of a tree.